-SP-4 AHRS
+SP-5 AHRS

-The SP-4 AHRS is MGL Avionics's fourth generation AHRS system.
-It is also the smallest and lightest, yet it packs an incredible system:
+The SP-5 AHRS is MGL Avionics's fifth generation AHRS system.
+The system contains:

+- three Silicon Sensing MEMS rate gyroscopes

-3 Analog Devices MEMS gyros, three Analog Devices high performance MEMS accelerometers, a high performance Linear Technologies 16 bit data acquisition system and a powerful ARM7 32 bit microprocessor system.
+- three Analog Devices MEMS accelerometers

+- · a Linear Technologies 16 bit data acquisition system and

+- a ARM7 32 bit microprocessor system.

-SP-4 AHRS explained
+SP-5 AHRS explained

-Before you proceed with installation of your SP-4 system, it is wise to study how the SP-4 AHRS works so you can understand how to perform the installation for maximum possible performance of the system.
+Before you proceed with the installation of your SP-5, it is wise to study how the SP-5 AHRS works so you can understand how to perform the installation to ensure that the system performs at its best.

-While the SP-4 is much cheaper than a traditional AHRS system as installed in military aircraft or airliners, the very same principles of operation are used and the same restrictions and limitations are present.
-More than with any other system in your aircraft, the performance of the AHRS is directly related to the quality and correctness of your installation.
+While the SP-5 is much cheaper than a traditional AHRS system as installed in military aircraft or airliners, the very same principles of operation are used and the same restrictions and limitations are present.
+More than with any other system in your aircraft, the performance of the AHRS is dependent on the correct installation of the system.

-The SP-4 is a "strapdown AHRS", a term used for a system that is not based on the traditional spinning body gyroscope (vacuum or electric gyro) but rather uses three separate gyroscopic devices to measure rotation rates around each of the three major axis.
-This is combined with three accelerometers that measure linear acceleration in the same three axis.
+The SP-5 is a "strapdown AHRS", a term used for a system that is not based on the traditional spinning body gyroscope (vacuum or electric gyro) but rather uses three separate gyroscopic devices to measure rotation rates around each of the three major axis.
+This is combined with three accelerometers that measure specific force in the same three axis.